Swimming Pool Admittance Policy

-- Orange Wristband: if they do not pass the swim test, or choose not to attempt it.
-These participants must be accompanied by a parent/guardian in the water.
+- Orange wristband to enter the pool environment.
+These participants must be accompanied by a parent/guardian in the water

-- Green Wristband: If they successfully pass the swim test and are able to swim unaccompanied.
+- Green wristband – children aged seven to 10 may choose to attempt the swim test.
+If they successfully pass the swim test, they are able to swim unaccompanied.
 These participants require a responsible guardian to remain in the pool area.

 Your feedback assists us in improving our programs and facilities to better suit the needs of clients and community members.